wellborn03/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-This Is a Movie Recommendation System
+This Is a Movie Recommendation System in which movies are recommended based on your pervious watched history.
 The Dataset is used from Kaggle